ankitsinghmyself/simple-google-clone/README.md

 # google-clone
-download all file and store in one location chenge the file address inside file .html and php give give your current address
+download all file and store in one location chenge the file address inside file .html and php after this give your current address of file